Kotlin/kotlinx.serialization/docs/serializers.md

 The most complex piece of code is the `deserialize` function.
 It must support formats, like JSON, that can decode properties in an arbitrary order.
 It starts with the call to [decodeStructure] to get access to a [CompositeDecoder].
-Inside it we write a loop that repeatedly calls [decodeElementIndex][CompositeDecoder.decodeElementIndex] to decode the index of the next element, then we decode the corresponding element using [decodeIntElement][CompositeDecoder.decodeIntElement] in our example, and finally we terminate the loop when `CompositeDecoder.DECODE_DONE` is encountered.
+Inside it, we write a loop that repeatedly calls [decodeElementIndex][CompositeDecoder.decodeElementIndex] to decode the index of the next element, then we decode the corresponding element using [decodeIntElement][CompositeDecoder.decodeIntElement] in our example, and finally we terminate the loop when `CompositeDecoder.DECODE_DONE` is encountered.